gsdenys/amqp-client/README.md

 ### Examples

-The examples needs some dependencies that can be solved throught the following commands:
+The examples needs some dependencies that can be solved through the following commands:

 ```sh
 luarocks install inspect